DAIRY FREE, SOY FREE, NUT FREE, SEED FREE

 - 2 eggs

-- 1 Cup rice milk or milk alternative
+- 1 Cup rice milk or milk alternative or water

 - ½ Cup orange juice